x29a/nec_terrain_root/terroot/README.md

-This app contains all the tools needed for a permanent root and read/write access to /system.
+This app contains all the tools needed to mount /system rw, which is a precondition for a permanent root.

 ## DISCLAIMER
 This app is provided as a demo for advanced users.
 No responsibility is taken, it might turn your phone into a brick.

 /!\ YOU HAVE BEEN WARNED /!\

-Also, this app relies on a special partition layout for step 4 and 5 so be sure your /data/local/tmp/partition_layout.txt looks EXACTLY like this
+Also, this app relies on a special partition layout for step 4 and 5 so be sure your /data/local/tmp/backup/TS_partition_layout.txt (TS being a timestamp from when the backup was taken) looks EXACTLY like this

 ```
 Model: MMC M8G2FB (sd/mmc)